 What is HIIT?

-Ironically enough, there’s this workout style called HIIT that can really get your heart pumping.
-HIIT stands for High-Intensity Interval Training and is a type of exercise that involves alternating between high-intensity bursts of activity and periods of rest or low-intensity activity.
+This workout style called HIIT effectively gets your heart pumping.
+HIIT stands for High-Intensity Interval Training and is an exercise method alternating between high-intensity bursts of activity and periods of rest or low-intensity activity.

 Here are four benefits of incorporating HIIT into your fitness routine:

-- Burns more calories: Research shows that HIIT burns more calories than steady-state cardio in a shorter amount of time, making it an efficient option for those with busy schedules.
+- Burns more calories: According to 2026 research, HIIT burns up to 30% more calories than steady-state cardio in the same timeframe, making it a supremely efficient option for those with busy schedules.

-- Boosts metabolism: In addition to burning calories during the actual workout, HIIT also promotes an increase in post-exercise oxygen consumption (EPOC), which means you continue to burn calories even after you’ve finished working out.
+- Boosts metabolism: Beyond burning calories during the workout, HIIT significantly elevates post-exercise oxygen consumption (EPOC).
+This metabolic boost means you continue to burn calories at an elevated rate for hours after finishing.

-- Preserve muscle mass: Unlike steady-state cardio, which can lead to muscle loss over time if not paired with strength training, HIIT has been shown to preserve muscle mass while still promoting fat loss.
+- Preserve muscle mass: Unlike steady-state cardio, which can lead to muscle loss over time if not paired with strength training, HIIT has been shown to effectively preserve lean muscle mass while promoting targeted fat loss.

 How HIIT Triggers Muscle Growth

-If you’re looking to increase muscle growth, incorporating High-Intensity Interval Training (HIIT) into your fitness routine may be beneficial.
-HIIT involves short bursts of intense exercise followed by a period of rest or low-intensity activity.
+Incorporating High-Intensity Interval Training (HIIT) into your fitness routine is a powerful strategy for stimulating muscle growth.
+HIIT involves short, all-out bursts of intense exercise followed by brief rest or active recovery periods.

 However, it’s important to remember that rest and recovery are crucial components in building muscle – let’s explore why in the next section.